-I am a Leverhulme Early Career Fellow in the Faculty of Philosophy at the University of Oxford.
-Before coming to Oxford, I was a Research Fellow in Philosophy at King's College London.
+I am an Assistant Professor in the Department of Philosophy at the University of British Columbia.
+Before coming to UBC, I was a Leverhulme Early Career Fellow at the University of Oxford from 2018 to 2021, and a Research Fellow at King's College London from 2016 to 2018.

 Much of my research concerns the relationship between perception and thought.
 For instance, among the other things it allows us to do, perception enables us to think about the observable properties of objects (e.g. their colour, their shape, their size, etc.).
 One strand of my research investigates what this fact should lead us to say about perception and thought.
 Another major strand explores the epistemic significance of perceptual structure.
 Structural features are relatively invariant aspects of perceptual experience, such as our awareness of the boundedness of the spatial sensory field.